Rasmus and the Vagabond

 Rasmus and the Vagabond, also Rasmus and the Hobo (original title: Rasmus på luffen) is a children's book written by Astrid Lindgren.

 Plot

 Rasmus is living in an orphanage.
-He wants to be adopted and find a family, but he realizes that only girls seem to get adopted, so he tries to take matter in his own hands.
+He wants to be adopted and find a family, but he realizes that only girls seem to get adopted, so he tries to take matters in his own hands.
 He decides to leave the orphanage and find a family himself.
 On his way he meets the homeless man Oscar.
 Oscar and Rasmus travel together to the country and collect money by playing music.
 One day a robbery takes place at a house Oscar and Rasmus are playing music.
 The police later believes Oscar is responsible for the robbery, but with the help of Oscar and Rasmus the police finally manages to catch the real robbers.
 Then Oscar reveals that he has a home.
-He takes Rasmus to his home, where Oscars wife is already waiting for Oscar.
+He takes Rasmus to his home, where Oscar's wife is already waiting for Oscar.
 The couple decides to adopt Rasmus as their child.